oral-exam-2/oral-exam-materials/README.md

-This contains all the data for the Oral Exam Project
+Relevant documents from implementing the oral discussions in both the SAS and R courses.